-If you are missing most or all of your teeth, dentures can help.
+If you are missing most or all of your teeth, restorative dentistry and dentures can help.
 When looking for a dental professional for dentures, you probably have some common concerns:

 - How will full dentures look and feel?

 - Will you ever adjust to wearing them?

 Friendly Dentistry of Greensboro will provide you with removable partial dentures, or a full set of dentures that look natural, are comfortable, and improve your quality of life.
 Contact our dentist office in Greensboro for a consultation or schedule an appointment below now!

 Complete Dentures vs. Partial Dentures

 Do you need dentures to replace your real teeth?
 Removable complete dentures are used when all of your teeth are missing.
 They can be used to replace upper or lower teeth—or both.
 The oral appliance is made of dental resin, and at times, metal framework is used in the base.
 Tooth loss can be intimidating, but with proper oral hygiene and a set of new teeth, Friendly Dentistry can help restore your smile!

 If you’re looking for more affordable denture care, consider partial dentures.
-A partial denture is used to replace one or more missing teeth with a base that is gum colored and may include metal for extra support.
+A partial denture is used to replace one or more missing teeth with a base that is gum colored and may include a metal frame for extra support.
 Acrylic teeth, similar to a veneer, that match the color of natural, healthy teeth are embedded in the base.
-It is kept in place with clasps that are secured onto your natural teeth.
+It is kept in place with clasps that are secured onto your natural, adjacent teeth.
 A partial denture should be removed and cleaned daily with deanture cleanser.
 If you take good care of it, it can last about five years.